 Digital Media and Communications Squad

-The intern with Berkman’s digital media and communications squad will have a chance to use a number of video and audio production resources to tell the world about the amazing Internet research and action coming out of Berkman.
-This intern will be chiefly responsible for helping to create the Radio Berkman audio podcast, but will also play a role in producing video (like these).
-On any given day you could be interviewing a senior Berkman researcher or guest, helping to produce a dynamic video explainer on Internet censorship, or digging up astonished cat GIFs to accompany a blog post about the latest NSA-leak revelations.
-This intern should have: (1) experience with audio editing software (Logic, Soundtrack, Audacity, Soundbooth, or other); (2) excellent writing skills; and (3) enthusiasm and an open mind for creating and executing fun ideas.
-Useful but not mandatory: experience in video production/editing, Photoshop/Illustrator, animation, social media management, Wordpress/Drupal platforms.
+The intern with Berkman’s digital media and communications squad will have a chance to help imagine, produce, and promote a number of audio and video resources aimed at telling the world about the amazing Internet research and action coming out of Berkman.
+This intern will be chiefly responsible for helping to produce the Radio Berkman audio podcast, including idea generation, story development, reporting, interviewing, production, and promotion, so candidates should have a demonstrated interest in reporting and storytelling.
+The intern also may play a role in producing videos like these.
+On any given day you could be interviewing a Berkman researcher or guest, helping to produce a dynamic video explainer on Internet censorship, or digging up astonished cat GIFs to accompany a blog post about the latest fascinating cybersecurity issue.
+The intern will also help out with other digital communications efforts such as writing for and posting to the Berkman website and social media channels, and pitching in on communications infrastructure efforts such as web content mapping, organization, and migration.
+We hope this intern will have ideas about innovative ways to reach new audiences.
+This intern should have experience with and access to audio editing software (Logic, Soundtrack, Audacity, Soundbooth, or other), experience with and/or willingness to use mics and audio production equipment to interview fascinating people, excellent writing skills, enthusiasm and an open mind for creating and executing fun ideas, flexibility and willingness to contribute to a range of efforts, and interest in digital communications and podcasting.
+Useful but not mandatory: experience in video, web design, content strategy.

 Freedom of Expression